msank00/msank00.github.io/_posts/2019-07-28-blog_202_DL_programming_tips.md

 In the above image, the green matrix is the `kernel` convolving on `2 direction` over the image and creating the red `feature map` in the right

 **Conv1D**
 But in case of text, initially the text are converted to some fixed dimension vectors `one-hot-encoded` or `dense embedding` of fixed dimension.
-Where the filters can move in one direction only, i.e in the direction of the words or characters, but not in the corresponsing embedding dimension because it's fixed.
+Where the filters can move in one direction only, i.e in the direction of the words or characters, but not in the corresponding embedding dimension because it's fixed.

 ![image](https://debajyotidatta.github.io/assets/images/conv.001.png)